PyTemplate/python_package/README.md

 - `make docs` - Generate Sphinx HTML documentation and serve it to the browser.

 - `make pre-release increment={major/minor/patch}` - Bump the version and create a release tag.
 Should only be run from the *main* branch.
-Passes the increment value to bump2version to create a new version number.
+Passes the increment value to bump2version to create a new version number dynamically.

 ## Workflows